Does Minnesota have an EV rebate? What about a Minnesota EV tax credit?

 With that said, we are thrilled to share some exciting news that has us buzzing here in the Land of 10,000 Lakes!

-Our state recently launched the Electric Vehicle (EV) Rebate program (although the law was passed in May 25, 2023), aimed at incentivizing the shift towards cleaner, sustainable transportation.
+Our state recently launched the Electric Vehicle (EV) Rebate program (although the law was passed on May 25, 2023), aimed at incentivizing the shift toward cleaner, sustainable transportation.

 Let’s take a look at the specifics, and answer some questions that haven’t been answered on the Internet yet…